Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 What Is a Root Canal Treatment?

-Root canal treatment is used to remove infected pulp from the tooth, and then disinfect and fill the root canal.
+Root canal treatment is used to remove infected pulp from the tooth, followed by disinfecting and filling the root canal.
 As a result, the tooth is relieved of pain and protected from re-infection.
 The treated tooth is often fitted with a dental crown to enhance its structure and the bite.

 What Is Dental Pulp?

-Dental pulp is the ‘living’ part of the tooth located beneath the hard enamel and dentine.
+Dental pulp is the ‘living’ part of the tooth located beneath the hard enamel and dentine layers.
 It is sometimes called ‘the nerve’ of the tooth, though pulp also contains blood vessels and other soft tissues.
 In adults, pulp mainly serves a sensory and protective function.

 Dental pulp gets infected when bacteria colonise it as a result of a deep cavity, crack, or other mechanical trauma.
 Bacterial toxins cause pulp inflammation, also called pulpitis.
 The pulp and the immune cells within it can initially resist the bacteria.
 Inflammation and infection can be treated at this stage with conservative dental procedures.